Configuration provider

 Note

-Dependency Injector doesn’t install pydantic by default.
+Dependency Injector doesn’t install pydantic-settings by default.

 You can install the Dependency Injector with an extra dependency:

-pip install dependency-injector[pydantic]
+pip install dependency-injector[pydantic2]

-or install pydantic directly:
+or install pydantic-settings directly:

-pip install pydantic
+pip install pydantic-settings

 Don’t forget to mirror the changes in the requirements file.